tinylog-org/tinylog/readme.txt

 ===============

 configuration:
-	Contains configuration files like for formatter, Checkstyle and FindBugs
+	Contains configuration files for Java formatter, Checkstyle and FindBugs

-libraries:
-	Contains third party libraries for testing and code style checks

 ===============
  Build tinylog
 ===============

-Run the ANT script "build.xml", which can be found in the "tinylog" folder.
-Afterwards the created JARs can be found under "distribution".
+tinylog can be built via Maven:

+	mvn clean checkstyle:checkstyle findbugs:findbugs package

 tinylog is compatible with Java 5 (and higher).
-Therefore it is recommend to build tinylog with the run time classes of Java 5.
-The path to "rt.jar" can be set optionally by the property "java5.boot.classpath".
+Therefore it is recommend to build tinylog at least once against a Java 5 runtime before commiting something.
+The path to "rt.jar" as well as the source and target version can be set via a properties.

+	"-Dbootclasspath=JAVA_5_HOME/lib/rt.jar"
+	-Dmaven.compiler.source=1.5
+	-Dmaven.compiler.target=1.5

+A new folder "distribution" with Javadoc documentation and all JARs will be created in the root directory.